 6. Part of 100 Best Places to Live

 Earning the 10th spot on a list of 100 cities, Bellevue scored high in terms of livability.
-Thanks to its quality schools, diversity, walkability and plethora of outdoor recreational activities, Bellevue is consistently voted as one of the best cities to live.
-Culture-wise, Bellevue also has a wealth of art and music venues, festivals and museums available to nourish your cultural needs and interests.
+Thanks to its quality and public schools, diversity, walkability, and a plethora of outdoor recreational activities, Bellevue is consistently voted as one of the best cities to live in.
+Culture-wise, Bellevue also has a wealth of art and music venues, festivals, and museums available to nourish your cultural needs and interests.

 Another great thing about staying in Bellevue is its diversity and friendly population of about 147,599 people.
-Additionally, most Bellevue residents are well-educated and have earned a college degree or higher.
+Additionally, most residents in Bellevue have earned a college degree or higher.

 9. Cultural Entertainment

-As mentioned earlier, residents in Bellevue can enjoy multiple parks in the area.
-In fact, there are over 30 parks to choose from, along with botanical gardens, beaches and golf courses.
+As mentioned earlier, residents located in Bellevue can enjoy multiple green spaces in the area.
+In fact, there are over 30 parks to choose from, along with Bellevue botanical gardens, beaches, and golf courses.

 - Bellevue Downtown Park